sadathshariff/lead-company/README.md

 ## Overview

-SiteCraft is a frontend React web application built with Vite and Tailwind CSS.
+LeadCompany is a frontend React web application built with Vite and Tailwind CSS.

 ## Getting Started